-SEAKFHP's Strategic Action Plan provides guidance for SEAKFHP partners and others to pursue organizational and service strategies, referenced as 'Partnership Strategies', which directly contribute to meeting the partnership's mission and to reaching shared conservation goals in the region.
+SEAKFHP's Fish Habitat Conservation Action Plan for 2017-2021 provides guidance for partners and others to pursue organizational and service strategies which directly contribute to meeting the partnership's mission and to reaching shared conservation goals in the region.
 Guidance identified in the strategic plan instills stakeholder and community ownership and encourages partners to focus on the highest priorities and conduct conservation activities with the best methods and protocols.
 Some strategies recommend coordination and interagency participation, but in no way bind affected agencies or partners to implement these strategies or relinquish any mandated or delegated authority.
-This document revises the initial organizational strategies, recognizing that the partnership has advanced over the last few years to now one that has secured a place within the region serving its partners.
+This document revises the initial organizational strategies, recognizing that the partnership has advanced over the last few years to one that has secured a place within the region serving its partners.
 The strategies listed below are long term and serve to provide operational guidance as the partnership advances to the next stage in its development, one of persistence and focus on on-the-ground projects supporting protection and restoration of fish habitat across the region.